 As town planning is concerned with determining the best use of land and creating a better environment, students in this course are trained in aesthetic and civic design principles as well as in land-use studies.
-Particular features of the course are the emphasis on the study of new techniques in planning strategies, decision-making, programming, budgeting and implementing of development plans; on urban research and on the inter-action of land uses and transportation.
+A particular feature of the course is the emphasis on the study of new techniques in planning strategies, decision-making, programming, budgeting and implementing of development plans; on urban research and on the inter-action of land uses and transportation.